GehanSherif/GehanSherif/README.md

 ### Hi there, I'm [Gehan Sherif](https://github.com/GehanSherif) 👋

-I am a Senior Engineering Student at [University of Science and Technology at Zewail city](https://www.zewailcity.edu.eg/), Egypt.
+I am a senior engineering student at University of Science and Technology at [Zewail city](https://www.zewailcity.edu.eg/), Egypt.
 I'm studying communications and information engineering with a focus on machine learning and artificial intelligence.

  **I am open to**:
 - any collobration work,